stretchr/over.js/README.md

     [name]$test

-The argument name contains any name (optional), followed by a `$` literal, followed by the {type} of test that will take place when checking the signature of the function.
+The argument name contains any name (optional), followed by a `$` literal, followed by the type of test that will take place when checking the signature of the function.

 Built in tests: